Braifz/braifz/README.md

 Actually I’m learning about solidity, blockchain and web3 techs.

-Sometimes I write, if you want read it, here is the link to my blog: https://braifz.hashnode.dev/
+Sometimes I write, if you want read it here is the link to my blog: https://braifz.hashnode.dev/

 <!--
 **Braifz/braifz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.